endoflife-date/endoflife.date/README.md

 ## Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
-This project is [participating in Hacktoberfest 2022][hacktoberfest].
-Please read through the Hacktoberfest [Participation Guide][hack-participate] before filing a pull request.

 While participating in the project, you must abide by its [Code of Conduct](CODE-OF-CONDUCT.md).

 ## API

 An API is available for integration with CI platforms.
 API documentation is available at https://endoflife.date/docs/api.
 The API is currently in Alpha, and breaking changes can happen.

 ## License